arnog/mathlive/documentation/CONTRIBUTOR_GUIDE.md

 MathLive is divided into two main components:

-- Core: handles rendering of Latex to HTML markup
+- Core: handles rendering of LaTeX to HTML markup
 - Editor: handles the user interaction with the formula, using Core for the rendering.

 ### Core

-Core takes a Latex string as input.
+Core takes a LaTeX string as input.
 A `lexer` converts the string into `Token[]` which are then passed on to a `parser`.
 The `parser` uses the information from `modes-*` to parse the tokens depending on the current mode (text, math, etc...).
-The Latex commands are defined in `definitions-*`, and used by the `parser` to properly interpret the commands it encounter and turn them into `Atom[]`.
+The LaTeX commands are defined in `definitions-*`, and used by the `parser` to properly interpret the commands it encounter and turn them into `Atom[]`.